Application for Membership and Seed Crop Certification

 Application Deadline Dates

-Submit your application to the CSGA office by the following deadline dates:
+Applications must be received at the CSGA office by the following deadline dates:

-- April 25 for winter canola/rapeseed
+- May 5 for winter canola/rapeseed

 - May 25 for fall seeded cereals

 - June 10 for fababeans, forages, flax, canola, mustard, corn, and field peas

 - June 20 for all other crops not listed here

 - July 10 for field beans and buckwheat